Introduction: The Ritual Structure of Budo Taijutsu

 Etymological and Theological Analysis

 The phrase is a spiritual formula with deep roots in esoteric Buddhism (mikkyō密教, particularly shingon真言).
-Its lineage is traced through Takamatsu Toshitsugu高松寿嗣 from shingon真言 Buddhism and older Shinto traditions (Amatsu Tatara天津蹈鞴), highlighting its esoteric and syncretic nature20.
+Its lineage is traced through Takamatsu Toshitsugu高松寿嗣 from shingon真言 Buddhism and older Shinto-related traditions (Amatsu Tatara天津蹈鞴), highlighting its esoteric and syncretic nature20.

 Synthesis and Function